Your day at Fountains Abbey

 You can choose from the restaurant at the visitor centre, Studley Royal tea-room or Mill Café.

 If you want a light bite and a cup of tea and cake with a view don't miss Studley Royal tea-room.
+You can also tuck into soup, jacket potatoes and sandwiches here.
 Over-looking the lake, it's especially beautiful on a bright sunny day.
 From here you may like to go over for a stroll through the deer park, or loop back up to see the Octagon Tower, Temple of Fame and Surprise View on the High Ride path.

-The newly re-vamped Mill Café (some of you may know it formerly as Abbey tea-room) is the place to go for some light bites and take-away drinks.
+The re-vamped Mill Café (some of you may know it formerly as Abbey tea-room) is the place to go for a sandwich, cake and take-away drinks.
 There's seating outside with a wonderful view of the abbey.
 In summer, call by for some delicious local ice-cream.

 Please note that while you're more than welcome to bring a picnic along to tuck into, we ask that you don't use a barbeque.